 - Make plans for the future

-- Make recommendations for counseling and caregiver support
+- Provide counseling and caregiver support

 - Inform patients about clinical trials

 The palliative care team sees patients for outpatient appointments at Moores Cancer Center in the Multispecialty Clinic (first floor).
 Please ask your UC San Diego oncologist for a referral.
-For more information, call 858-534-7079.

 Your first appointment will be scheduled for one hour and will include a meeting with a palliative care physician and other members of the team.
 We recommend you bring a list of your current medications, and consider having a family member come along to help take notes.